About Eelco Keij (Twitter: @EelcoKeij)

 When the Dutch cabinet fell in May 2012, I decided to run for Dutch parliament (D66), and I made it to the ‘core’ list – spot 25.
 My main focus areas were and remain the possibility of dual nationality for “international Dutch people” and the possibility for them to vote online and at the same time as their fellow citizens in the Netherlands.
 With the elections of September 12 bringing a victory to D66 of 2 seats (from 10 to 12) I did not make it into parliament – however with still 1620 preferential votes and issues that still need to be fought for!

-Together with my wife and two sons I have been living and working in Harlem (New York) for the past 6 years.
-I am self-employed, assisting non-American nonprofits in their efforts to devise and implement fundraising strategies toward US foundations such as the Gates and the Ford Foundation.
+Together with my wife and two sons I have been living and working in Harlem (New York) for the past 7 years.
+My consultancy aimed to assist non-American nonprofits in their efforts to devise and implement fundraising strategies toward US foundations such as the Gates and the Ford Foundation.
+In March of 2015 my family and I moved to the Netherland where I started a new fundraising position at the Radboud University Nijmegen.

 Through this website I will keep you informed about the above-mentioned issues and their progress in parliament as well as other (sometimes unrelated) topics that are worthwhile to mention.